devon-the-developer/microblog-project/README.md

 A user should be able to edit a post (Working)

 A user should be able to give a Rating for each tip/post

 A user should be able to see a list of random posts

-Set it up to work with Redux
+Set it up to work with Redux (Done)

 React Testing